Pixel for iHeart Radio

 Secure and Safe

 Home mortgages are proof against volatility.
 If you’ve got a fixed-rate mortgage, you can make plans around the amount you pay each month.
-If inflation accelerates, your payment stays the same.
+Inflation accelerates, your payment stays the same.
 If interest rates skyrocket, you’re protected from that, too.
 If interest rates drop, you can usually refinance to save money.

 Whatever happens, your house payment is locked in to protect you from uncertain economic times.
 This stability and predictability make mortgages a reliable financial instrument, allowing homeowners to budget effectively without worrying about fluctuations in interest rates.